 For example, say your employee took time off to care for her new baby.
 During her maternity leave, you realize just how tight money is and you decide to downsize your business.
 If you lay off the new mother, she could sue you for wrongful termination.
 After all, the Family and Medical Leave Act guarantees she can take off 12 weeks a year without risking her job.

 If her wrongful termination lawsuit is successful, she can recover uncapped lost pay and benefits.
 And if money was tight before, there may be no way for your business to recover once it shells out hundreds of thousands in court-ordered compensation.

 If you do decide to fire your employees because you can’t afford to pay them anymore, know that you are still legally required to pay your employees for the hours they’ve already worked.
-Most businesses are beholden to both state and federal Fair Labor Standards Act or FLSA laws governing wages, including your terminated employees’ last paycheck.
+Most businesses are beholden to both state and federal Fair Labor Standards Act (FLSA) laws governing wages, including your terminated employee's last paycheck.